This article is Powered by Total Feeds

-Fast horses, tough cowgirls, and three barrels, are the components that make up the women’s barrel racing event.
-A fan favorite at rodeos, the women’s barrel racing is one of the only events held at most timed event rodeos centered solely around the women and the bond she shares with her horse.
+Fast horses, tough cowgirls, and three barrels make up the components of the women’s barrel racing event.
+A fan favorite at rodeos, the women’s barrel racing has been just one of a handful of events centered solely around women and the bond she shares with her horse.
 Like other timed rodeo events, the winner of the barrel racing can occasionally beat their rivals by only a thousandth of a second.
-The winner is determined by the speed of the horse, and whether or not it can make a clean run without knocking over a barrel for a five second penalty.
-While barrel racing was initially just for the women, men are allowed to compete at specific barrel races.
-Barrel racing is for people of all ages and levels of experience.
+The winner is determined by the speed of the horse, and whether or not it can make a clean run without knocking over a barrel for a five-second penalty.
+While the sport was initially just for the women, men are allowed to compete at specific races.
+The sport is for people of all ages and levels of experience.